-- Be thoroughly trained to handle human relations in the areas of race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability. - 2.
-Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources. - 3.
+- 1. Be thoroughly trained to handle human relations in the areas of race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability. - Identify curricular resources that support infusing civility and mutual respect in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources in a restorative manner. - 3.
 Be responsible for monitoring and reporting the effectiveness of the school's bullying prevention practices. - 4.
 Meaningfully address issues of harassment or situations that threaten the emotional or physical health and safety of any student lawfully on school property or at a school function. - 5.
 Be accessible to students, parents and staff members.